Is 100k in savings a lot? Well, that depends a little on the currency and what you could do with it or buy with it where you live.

-Then there is the temptation as soon as you have a few or even more so tens of thousands to spend it on something.
+Then there is the temptation to spend tens of thousands on something as soon as you have a few or even more.

 You will have to battle the voices in your head and your friends “why aren’t you spending that money go on treat yourself, you deserve it”

-Social gravity might pull you back spend rather than save.
+Social gravity might pull you back to spend rather than save.

 A few tips to help you save to 100k are